We will be phasing out support for your browser.

 R16

 An anthological collection of 12 short films created in 12 months by 300+ Wellington creatives including New Zealand Producers, Directors, Writers, Actors.
-Each film was created from concept to script to filming in just 1 month, a fast a furious pace showcasing the creative vibes that set kiwi film makers apart.
+Each film was created from concept to script to filming in just 1 month, a fast and furious pace showcasing the creative vibes that set kiwi film makers apart.
 Don't miss your chance to see some interesting, funny, dark, witty and gripping short films and support local kiwi film makers.

 Sunday 24, August